Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Conclusion and discussion

-Future research can be explored from the following directions.
+Though we discussed potential model extensions with rolling horizon and incident duration uncertainty, we did not implement these extensions in the case study as the focus has been on the methodology for solving the problem.
+Incorporating real-time information as an adaptive RO would generally increase model performance \citep{bertsimas2011theory}.
+This presents an interesting future research direction.
+Other future research directions include the following.
 1) Current demand uncertainty sets need to be quantified with a budget factor $\rho_{1 - \varepsilon}$.
-The choice of budget factor usually relies on numerical testing in many previous RO problems \citep{bertsimas2012adaptive, guo2021robust}.
-Future studies may develop some data-driven uncertainty quantification methods to automate the hyperparameter tuning process.
+The choice of budget factor usually relies on numerical testing \citep{bertsimas2012adaptive, guo2021robust}.
+Future studies may also develop data-driven uncertainty quantification methods to automate the hyperparameter tuning task.
 2) As shown in Figure \ref{fig_tt_changes}, the system optimal path recommendation may result in worse-off travel time for some passengers, causing equity and fairness issues.
 Future studies may consider incorporating Pareto-improving constraints to ensure that all passengers are better-off if following our recommendation.
-3) In this study, we ignore the potential non-compliance problem.
-That is, passengers may not follow the recommendation and the actual path flows may deviate from the expectation.
-Future research may develop new modeling techniques for path recommendations to capture behavior uncertainty.
+3) In this study, we assume that passengers follow the recommendation.
+Non-compliance, however, if present, may lead to the actual path flows deviating from the optimal ones.
+Future research may focus on approaches for path recommendations that capture behavior uncertainty.
 4) Finally, this study presents an OD-based (aggregated) path recommendation regime.
 Passengers with the same OD and departure time are treated homogeneously.
 In reality, different passengers may have different preferences on path choices.
 And these preferences can affect their compliance with recommendations.
 Future studies can develop an individualized path recommendation system considering heterogeneous passenger preferences.